 In the US DOT Tips for Goal Setting in the Disadvantaged Business Enterprise Program, page 7 suggests that an agency can make a Step 2 adjustment by averaging the base figure with the past median DBE participation.
+This approach has limitations for Marin Transit due to its small number of federally supported contracts.

-Excluding the rural 5311 program, the DBE participation rate in Marin Transit's federally assisted contracts is based on the proportion of new federally assisted contracts awarded to DBEs during FFY 2017-19 as follows:
+Excluding the rural 5311 program reported to Caltrans, the DBE participation rate in Marin Transit's federally assisted contracts is based on the proportion of new federally assisted contracts awarded to DBEs during FFY 2017-19 as follows:

+- FFY 2017: 0%

-- FFY 2017: 0%FFY 2018: 0% - First half of FFY 2019:0%
+- FFY 2018: 0%

+- First half of FFY 2019:0%